Statement of Purpose

 |Policy Level||The learner at the limited performance level demonstrates a partial understanding of general medical knowledge.||The learner at the satisfactory performance level demonstrates a sufficient understanding of general medical knowledge.||The learner at the advanced performance level demonstrates a comprehensive understanding of general medical knowledge.|

 The End of Curriculum exam uses categorical performance levels to indicate whether the student has limited, satisfactory, or advanced medical knowledge.
 These levels are defined at a broad level by policy level descriptors.
-The performance standards were determined by a 21-member workgroup and approved by the PAEA Board of Directors following two rounds of pilot testing and item validation.
-On the scale from 1200 to 1800, the performance standard between limited and satisfactory medical knowledge is 1400 and the performance standard between satisfactory and advanced medical knowledge is 1525.
+The performance standards were updated in 2021 by a 22-member workgroup and approved by the PAEA Board of Directors following two years of live data collection.
+On the scale from 1200 to 1800, the performance standard between limited and satisfactory medical knowledge is 1400 and the performance standard between satisfactory and advanced medical knowledge is 1555.

 - The scale score for the learner at the limited performance level is between 1200-1399